rockyhotas/C_practice/prime_numbers/README.md

 } prime_list;
 ```

-Each item stores a prime number and a pointer to the next list item.
+This is a recursive definition, which is allowed by C. Each item stores a prime number and a pointer to the next list item.
 This pointer, in the last item, has value `NULL`.

 ```
 prime_list *prime_head = NULL;